-In terms of price, most of the products we’ve selected are under $100, which is what we’d consider being ‘budget’.
-There’s only one selection we have that’s just slightly over that though.
+In terms of price, most of the products we’ve selected are under $100, which is what we’d consider being ‘budget’, as many of the best PC speakers can come with a premium price tag.
+There’s only one selection we have that’s just slightly over that, though.

 This is because we felt it would be beneficial to give you the option of choosing some 5.1 surround sound speakers (which tend to be more expensive) to deliver sound all around you rather than just at your desk.

 So, with all this in mind, we've picked out these speakers based on specs, general reviews, and features that we think make them worth buying.